Ruth E. Hodge: Professional life and community service

 As the 21st century dawned, she published her book, Guide to African American Resources at the Pennsylvania State Archives.
-According to news reporter Michael Bupp, Hodge “spent six years digging through 69,000 feet of archived documents to compile” the materials for her book during the summer of 2000.
+According to news reporter Michael Bupp, Hodge "spent six years digging through 69,000 feet of archived documents to compile" the materials for her book during the summer of 2000.
 During her research, she confirmed the enrollment of more than 10,000 African-American soldiers who fought for the Union during the American Civil War.
 Interviewed in 2000, she recalled:

-I found evidence that nearly 20 men from Carlisle served with the 54th Massachusetts Regiment….
-It wasn’t until Pennsylvania really got into a tight situation and needed as many troops as possible that Gov. Andrew Curtin noticed the number of blacks heading elsewhere to enlist.

 In 2001, she delivered a lecture on the life and work of Charles Franklin Moss, the early 20th-century Carlisle photographer who reportedly also created the design for Pennsylvania's state flag.
 The program was presented at the Shiloh Missionary Baptist Church as part of its 133rd anniversary celebrations in November of that year.

-Remaining active during her retirement, she presented a program regarding "Carlisle's African American Civil War Soldiers” at the Bosler Free Library in that city in November 2002 as part of the "One Book, Two Counties" program sponsored by Cumberland and Dauphin counties.
+Remaining active during her retirement, she presented a program regarding "Carlisle's African American Civil War Soldiers" at the Bosler Free Library in that city in November 2002 as part of the "One Book, Two Counties" program sponsored by Cumberland and Dauphin counties.

-In 2005, she played a key role in Carlisle's celebration of National African American History Month, helping to coordinate a February program at the Shiloh Missionary Baptist Church with the theme, "The Niagara Movement: Black Protest Reborn 1905-2005” for which Sheila Y. Flemming, dean of the School of Social Sciences and professor of history at Bethune-Cookman College in Daytona Beach, Florida, served as the keynote speaker.
+In 2005, she played a key role in Carlisle's celebration of National African American History Month, helping to coordinate a February program at the Shiloh Missionary Baptist Church with the theme, "The Niagara Movement: Black Protest Reborn 1905-2005" for which Sheila Y. Flemming, dean of the School of Social Sciences and professor of history at Bethune-Cookman College in Daytona Beach, Florida, served as the keynote speaker.